 D. Deterioration of Protective Coating:

-1. Corrosion usually begins at breaks in the surface and then spreads beneath it.
+1. Corrosion usually begins as breaks in the surface and then spreads beneath it.

-section.
+a.
 For guidance in removing paint or lacquer from brass features, see 0501031R.

-08760-01-R. For repair work specific to hinges, see
+b.
+For repair work specific to hinges, see 0871201R and 0871202R.

-F. Installation of hardware:
+F. Re-installation of hardware:

 1. Check function of hardware against job site documents, conditions and interferences.
 Adjustments and/or substitutions shall be made only as authorized.

 END OF SECTION